chefgene/crime-rate-in-nigeria/README.md

 # crime-rate-in-nigeria

-## crime rate in the Geopolitical zones of Nigeria
+## crime rate in the Six Geopolitical zones of Nigeria

 I did a report on various crimes committed in Nigeria in the year 2017 filtered by OFFENCE AGAINST PERSONS I worked with a dataset provided by the National Bureau of Statistics Nigeria